rcarrata/rcarrata.github.io/_posts/2023-09-05-aro-expose-agw.md

 HTTP settings name: aro-route-https-settings
 Backend protocol: HTTPS
 Backend port: 443
-Use well known CA certificat: Yes (if you used one; otherwise upload your CA cer file) Override with new host name: Yes
+Use well known CA certificate: Yes (if you used one; otherwise upload your CA cer file) Override with new host name: Yes
 Choose: Override with specific domain name
 Host name: $APPGW_DOMAIN